 \section{First passage times of one-dimensional continuous space}

-In this appendix, we present classical results on the first-passage times (FPTs) of a one-dimensional drift-diffusion process, following standard references \cite{Redner_2001,gardiner1985hsm}.
-We summarize the known analytic expressions for FPT moments under drift and diffusion, which form the basis for the discussion of phase transitions in Brownian circuits in the main text.
+In this appendix, we present the classical results of the FPTs of a one-dimensional drift-diffusion process following standard references \cite{Redner_2001,gardiner1985hsm}.
+In the main text, we have summarized the known analytical expressions for FPT moments under drift and diffusion, which form the basis for the discussion of phase transitions in Brownian circuits.

-We consider the Fokker-Planck equation given in Eq.~(\ref{eqn:FP}), defined on the interval $x\in[-N,0]$ with an absorbing boundary at the origin and a reflecting boundary at $x=-N$:
+We consider the Fokker-Planck equation given in Eq.~(\ref{eqn:FP}), which is defined in the interval $x\in[-N,0]$ with an absorbing boundary at the origin and a reflecting boundary at $x=-N$: